 Now, we take in the drink with our eyes.
 Like picking out our clothes, the garnish styles the drink and helps to showcase a bit of its personality.
 Think of a petite, sharply pointed lemon twist perched on a long-stemmed up serve, or an abundance of fresh mint and edible flowers atop a mountain of crushed ice in a tiki mug.
 Our drinking experience is activated with taking in the beauty of the finished cocktail, and then transformed with our first sip.
 The relationship between the look, feel, scent, and taste of a cocktail is like a carefully crafted dance, and when perfectly balanced and executed well, we go from simply having a drink to really having an experience.

 If you’ve ever made or been served a really memorable cocktail that just stuck with you, that’s what I’m talking about here.
 These cocktail memories bring to mind the good company or events of the evening, in the same way that a certain song or scent can instantly transport us back to another time.
-Our memories and emotions are wrapped up in our senses, and one of the reasons a cocktail can be such an incredibly enjoyable thing is because of how it’s such a complete sensory experience.
+Our memories and emotions are wrapped up in our senses.
+And it’s precisely because it provides a complete sensory experience that drinking a cocktail can be such an incredibly enjoyable thing.

 Presentation affects perception

 What continues to fascinate me is the relationship between liquid, vessel, and garnish, and how when these three things align perfectly, the experience can be extraordinary.
 I’m continually amazed by how presentation affects perception, and how our perception can be greatly influenced by seemingly very small details.
 In many ways, creating a cocktail has become a deeply fulfilling thing for me, and the more I’ve experimented and explored the rich history of cocktails, the more I’ve come to understand just what an art form a well-crafted drink really is.

 The point is this: a good drink is much more than just the sum of its parts!
 Now, on to the garnishes.